rberenguel/goita/README.md

 ## Demo video

 Click the image to open the video (youtube).
+If you don't want to do that, you can find the video in `media/goita-demo-v09.mov`.

 [![](https://raw.githubusercontent.com/rberenguel/goita/refs/heads/gh-pages/media/goita-demo-v09.jpeg)](https://youtu.be/FFXH2IKZ_Vw&mode=theatre)